kubescape/regolibrary/README.md

     "ruleQuery": "armo_builtins"
 }
 ```
-* Attribute "armoBuiltin": true - mandatory for armo rules.
+* Attribute `"armoBuiltin": true` - mandatory for armo rules.
 Only ARMO team members are authorized to create builtin objects.

 * See [rule go struct](https://github.com/kubescape/opa-utils/blob/fc41353af5c67221dead93c353b48e88f02a9fe4/reporthandling/datastructures.go#L38) for further explanations of rule fields
 * Optional attributes :
-  * "hostSensorRule": "true" - indicates that rule gets information from host scanner
+  * `"hostSensorRule": "true"` - indicates that rule gets information from host scanner

-  * "useFromKubescapeVersion" - add if rule is only supported from a certain Kubescape version.
+  * `"useFromKubescapeVersion"` - add if rule is only supported from a certain Kubescape version.
 Inclusive.

-  * "useUntilKubescapeVersion" - add if newer version exists so control doesn’t run both.
+  * `"useUntilKubescapeVersion"` - add if newer version exists so control doesn’t run both.
 Inclusive.

-  * "imageScanRelated": true - indicates that rule uses information from image scanning
+  * `"imageScanRelated": true` - indicates that rule uses information from image scanning

-  * "controlConfigInputs" - A list the rule uses and can be configured by the user.
+  * `"controlConfigInputs"` - A list the rule uses and can be configured by the user.
 See example above.

-3. Add to rule directory file - raw.rego
+3. Add to the new rule directory a new file - `raw.rego`

     This is where the logic of the rule is.
-    Example of raw.rego:
+    Example of `raw.rego`:
     ```
     package armo_builtins